 Battlefield V's Firestorm will support up to 64 players in 16 squads at launch.
-A recent leak revealed that Solos and Duos could get introduced in the future, but at the moment, only Squad mode is officially confirmed.
+A revealed that Solos and Duos could get introduced in the future, but at the moment, only Squad mode is officially confirmed.

 Firestorm matches will also have several types of objectives.
 These will operate similarly to those found in the regular Conquest mode, except some will be found at fixed locations and some at random, with varying types of supplies, weapons, and vehicles.